mdvdv/neuroface/README.md

 ---

-NeuroFace is a Python framework containing tools for detection, human face recognition, analysis of human facial expressions and gestures on video stream.
+NeuroFace is a Python framework containing tools for detection, human face recognition, analysis of human facial expressions and gestures on video.

 <a name='000'></a>
 <h2>Table of Contents</h2>